Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Now continue on Rue de Douai for about 150 metres to its junction with Rue Pierre Fontaine.
 Cross over Rue Pierre Fontaine and continue for another 100 metres or so to where Rue de Douai intersects with Rue Blanche.
 Turn right here and walk uphill for about 50 metres.

-Degas was a founder member, in 1873, of the breakaway group of artists who organised their own exhibition as an alternative to the official Salon.
+Degas was a founder member of the breakaway group of artists who organised their own exhibition as an alternative to the official Salon.
 This group became known as the Impressionists.

 I look at the In a Café painting at the page dedicated to points 3 and 4 and, because Degas is an important figure for the development of modern art, take time to examine many other Degas works in a series of pages on the artist.